 Traditionally, there have always been challenges when introducing changes in an organization, but as we mentioned previously, change in the digital era introduces a whole new level of complexity.
 Below you can find some Change Management challenges in the digital era, that you most likely will encounter in your digital transformation initiatives:

 - Being agile.
-Agility to adopt new technologies is a must in today’s fast-paced digital era, if you want to remain competitive.
+Agility to adopt new technologies is a must in today’s fast-paced digital era if you want to remain competitive.
 Change Management needs to accelerate the adoption of innovation by prioritizing adaptability and responsiveness.

 - Keeping staff relevant.
 One of the main aspects that have come with innovation in the digital era, is automation.
-While automation helps making companies being more efficient, this could make some employees’ tasks redundant, possibly driving them out of work eventually.
+While automation helps to make companies being more efficient, this could make some employees’ tasks redundant, possibly driving them out of work eventually.
 Change management needs to address this by putting an extra focus on training and re-skilling.

 - Maintaining your digital edge.
 Remaining competitive in the digital era is not only about introducing constantly new technologies.
-It is required to continue investing on training, innovative and creative thinking, and learning and developing new skills.
+It is required to continue investing in training, innovative and creative thinking, and learning and developing new skills.

 Defining Effective Change Management in Digital Transformation

 While the essence of Change Management remains valid, the accelerated pace and purpose of change has added complexity to technology initiatives in the digital era.
-In order to be successful in their digital transformation journeys, companies need to include a lot of transparency about the projects, involvement of leaders at all levels, proactive training for impacted employees and support, post implementation support, periodical user assessment.
+In order to be successful in their digital transformation journeys, companies need to include a lot of transparency about the projects, involvement of leaders at all levels, proactive training for impacted employees and support, post-implementation support, periodical user assessment.

 The goal is no longer to get through the next initiative, but rather to develop a culture and dynamic to embrace change with agility and confidence that ensures achieving the full potential of today’s technology.

-The idea of Change Management is to anticipate issues, mitigate errors, deal with resistance, measure impact and coordinate the adoption a way that the transition is smooth to all users, but at the same time effective in a way that functionalities are correctly in place avoiding negative impact in the daily routine and financial losses.
+The idea of Change Management is to anticipate issues, mitigate errors, deal with resistance, measure impact and coordinate the adoption in a way that the transition is smooth to all users, but at the same time effective in a way that functionalities are correctly in place avoiding negative impact in the daily routine and financial losses.